Laplacians on infinite graphs: Dirichlet and Neumann boundary conditions: An analogue to a theorem of Li

-Part (a) can be obtained as a simple consequence of the spectral theorem (see \cite{Sim,KLVW}) as follows: Assume, without loss of generality, that $m\equiv 1$.
-Let $P$ be the projection onto the eigenspace of $E_0$, i.e., $P =0$ if $E_0$ is not an eigenvalue and $P = \langle \Phi, \cdot \rangle \Phi$ otherwise.
+Part (a) can be obtained as a simple consequence of the spectral theorem (see \cite{Sim,KLVW}) as follows: Let $P$ be the projection onto the eigenspace of $E_0$, i.e., $P =0$ if $E_0$ is not an eigenvalue and $P = \langle \Phi, \cdot \rangle \Phi$ otherwise.

 Then, the spectral theorem gives

 Here, $\rho$ is the spectral measure of $L$ associated to ${\delta}_x$ and ${\delta}_y$ characterized by

 for all continuous bounded real valued $f$ on $\R$.